 - You or someone in your household doesn’t like the looks of the wall-mounted system

 There are two different varieties of ceiling cassette models.
 One type blow in a single direction, which makes sense for smaller spaces where the cassette is installed near where the ceiling meets the wall.
 Another type blows in four different directions.
 It’s often the best choice for larger spaces and when you want the cassette positioned near the center of the room.

 Since the cassette blends right in with the ceiling, most people won’t even notice it.
 If it wasn’t making you comfortable 24/7, you might even forget it was there.

 There’s also this floor-mounted model.

 This is a good option if you lack the wall clearance for a more typical-looking unit.
-It's also great if you want your mini-split to be more flush with the wall or if you're particularly concerned about heating in a room with high ceilings.
+It’s also great if you want your mini split to be flushed with the wall or if you’re particularly concerned about heating in a room with high ceilings.

 And last but not least, there’s…